SwissDataScienceCenter/renku-python/README.rst

 It makes sure your current directory is mounted to the same place in the container.

-.. _nix-before-reference:

 Nix
 ~~~
-.. _nix-after-reference

 The Renku CLI and Python library can be installed using ``nix``.
-See the `nix
+See the `nix installation instructions <https://nixos.org/manual/nix/stable/#chap-installation>`_
-installation instructions
-<https://nixos.org/manual/nix/stable/#chap-installation>`_ to install it on your system.
-To get a development environment with ``renku`` inside, go to the root of this repository and
+to install it on your system.
+To get a development environment with ``renku`` inside, go to the root of this
-type
+repository and type

 ::